What is a colonoscopy?

 A colonoscopy is a way to look inside a person’s large intestine.
 Colorectal cancer screenings may help find warning signs of cancer in the colon.
 These signs are often growths, which can be safely removed or given early-stage treatment.
 Different tests can also be performed during these screenings.

-This test checks for colon cancer and rectal cancer.These are two of the most common cancers.
-They are a leading cause of cancer death in the U.S.* If you have a higher risk of getting one of these cancers, you should think about getting a screening colonoscopy (a colonoscopy that checks for disease) sooner.
+A colon exam checks for colon cancer and rectal cancer.These are two of the most common cancers.
+They are a leading cause of cancer death in the U.S.* If you have a higher risk of getting one of these cancers, you should think about getting a screening colonoscopy (a colonoscopy that checks for disease) sooner based on medical necessity.
 Colon and rectal cancer can be more likely with a history of irritable bowel disease (IBS) and other intestine-related issues.
 Learning to manage your health using your Medicare benefits is important, no matter the risk.

 Does Medicare cover a colonoscopy?